encukou/gillcup_graphics/docs/source/tutorial/02-clock.rst

 Still here?
 Good.

-In this part of the tutorial, we'll learn about the Gillcup clock and animations.
+In this part of the tutorial, we'll learn about the Gillcup clock, the time source for animations.
 We'll go through the following piece of code, which draws a blinking square:

 .. literalinclude:: ../examples/02-clock.py